-- This copy was big and bold, with huge choruses that really come alive – just the way we like our Journey albums to sound
+- This copy was bigger and bolder than most others we played, with huge choruses that really come alive – just the way we like our Journey albums to sound

 - 4 1/2 stars: “Outside of the singles, there is a certain electricity that circulates through the rest of the album.
 The songs are timeless, and as a whole, they have a way of rekindling the innocence of youthful romance and the rebelliousness of growing up, built from heartfelt songwriting and sturdy musicianship.””